Morning, Thursday, 6th February 2020

 - The Elizabeth Line - remaining challenges, and prospects for approving Crossrail 2.

 - Engagement with partners and stakeholders - business cases, project consent, and the potential role of land-value capture;

-- Lower Thames Crossing - the business case and wider benefits for London;
+- Lower Thames Crossing - the business case, and wider benefits for London;

-- Road connectivity in Central London - and working with local authorities to overcome delivery barriers.
+- Road connectivity - in Central London and working with local authorities to overcome delivery barriers.

-- The next steps for expanding transport infrastructure across London.
+- Expanding transport infrastructure across London.